vercel/next.js/examples/with-next-auth/README.md

 # NextAuth.js Example

-The official example is maintained by the NextAuth.js's maintainers.
+The official example is maintained by the NextAuth.js team.
 You can find it at this url: https://github.com/nextauthjs/next-auth-example